The Great State of Tennessee

 Fun Activities for the Whole Family

 Planning a trip in Tennessee starting from the West traveling through Central and ending your trip in East.
 West Tennessee has Beale Street with an introduction to Blues on every corner.
 If you go in May you can partake in the Memphis In May Barbecue.
 Traveling toward Central Tennessee pass through Jackson and visit Casey Jones Museum, the greatest Railroad Engineer who became nationally known in the 1900s.
-You have arrived in Nashville which is Central Tennessee, tour the County Music Museum and visit the some of the Honky Tonks in the downtown area.
+You have arrived in Nashville which is Central Tennessee, tour the County Music Hall of Fame and Museum and visit the some of the Honky Tonks in the downtown area.
 You never know who may show up to do an impromtu song.
 Traveling now to East Tennessee to the Great Smoky Mountains where you will find Dollywood.
 The number one ticketed attraction in Tennessee, and an award-winning 150-acre family adventure park located in Pigeon Forge near the entrance to Great Smoky Mountains National Park.
 Dollywood is the recipient of 15 Big E Awards in recognition of the park's live entertainment which features country, bluegrass, gospel and Appalachian music.
 Still undecided log on to the Tennessee Vacation Guide www.tnvacation.com for even more information on the awesome attractions in the Great State of Tennessee.

 Health Care Vacancies